This tutorial demonstrates how to copy an entire workbook in Excel and Google Sheets.

 The third option is to use “Save As.”

 - In the Ribbon, click on the File tab.
 From the drop-down menu choose Save As > Browse.

-- After that Save As window will open, in the File name just rename the workbook, and click on Save.
+- After the Save As window opens, in the File name, just rename the workbook and click Save.

-After you click on save, Excel will open a copy of the workbook.
+After you click on save, Excel opens a copy of the workbook.